lauren-march/TechnicalWriterPortfolio/OptiTrackCCSample.md

 * Anchor markers are critical to maintaining a single calibration throughout a partitioned volume.
 Active markers ensure that the cameras can correctly identify each anchor marker location.
 * Active markers allow bumped cameras to update faster and more accurately, and to recover from larger disturbances than passive markers.

-{% hint style="info" %}
-For continuous calibration to work, It's important to have multiple markers visible to each camera, dispersed across a significant portion of that camera's field of view.
-This allows the system to more accurately determine the position and angle of the camera.
+>For continuous calibration to work, It's important to have multiple markers visible to each camera, dispersed across a significant portion of that camera's field of view.
+>This allows the system to more accurately determine the position and angle of the camera.
 This is true whether using active or passive markers.&#x20;
-{% endhint %}

 ### Anchor Marker Setup